Client portal guide • reviewed March 23, 2026

 How we reviewed client portal software

-• Scrumbuiss claims on this page are limited to the shipped MVP: workspace-branded portal settings, invite-only external access, assigned-project visibility, project files, published external forms, approvals, and client-visible status publishing.
+• Scrumbuiss claims on this page are limited to shipped or partial capabilities already documented publicly: invite-only external access, assigned-project visibility, project files, published external forms, approvals, shareable brief and status context, and delivery continuity around onboarding and implementation work.

 When Scrumbuiss is a fit